Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: The approximate solution

-Fix once and for all a connection $\eta$ on the principal bundle $P$ that satisfies $* \d h = \d \eta$.
+for all $k \ge 0$. \end{lemma} \begin{definition} Pick a connection $\eta$ on the principal bundle $P$ that satisfies $* \d h = \d \eta$.
 Moreover assume that $\eta$ is antisymmetric under the involution $\tilde \tau$.
-(This enables us to project the Gibbons-Hawking metric to $P/\Z_2$) Finally, use Lemma \ref{lem:almost-hk:gauge-near-infty} to fix a gauge on $\eta$.
-This will be the connection we will use in the rest of this paper.
+(This enables us to project the Gibbons-Hawking metric to $P/\Z_2$.)
+Finally, use Lemma \ref{lem:almost-hk:gauge-near-infty} to fix a gauge on $\eta$.
+From now on this will be the canonical connection on $P$. \end{definition}